centre-for-humanities-computing/lex-eval/README.md

 Some useful instructions on how to set up the repo and other dependent repos (lex-db and lex-llm) can be found here:

 https://github.com/centre-for-humanities-computing/lex-eval/wiki/lex%E2%80%90eval-prerequisite-guideline

+If you do not want to clone lex-db and lex-llm, you can directly access the servers using:

+ssh -L 8000:localhost:8000 -J YOUR_AU_ID@ssh.au.dk chc_apps@spark6-7ed1.iot.net.au.dk

+Keep the session/terminal open and then run your test scripts.